andykamp/body-tracker/README.md

 ## Todo
 - create UX kit in figma
+    - add app UX overview
+    - add powerpoint kepler slide with UX overview that we can use on website

 - add e2e and component tests
+-

 - api.firebase needs to be moved to diet-server (because it needs the types)
 - split it up and put it under each daily/product ... folder